rajkk1/sowmya-test/README.md

 For this next step, use whichever text editor you like (e.g. notepad++)

-4. Open README.md (i.e. this file) and edit this line such that the following sentence is true: the complete set of Clifford gates consists of just the H and CNOT gates.
+4. Open README.md (i.e. this file) and edit this line such that the following sentence is true: the complete set of Clifford gates consists of just the H, S and  CNOT gates.

 The next few steps are once again done through anaconda prompt